 Freestyle - originally coined by snowboarders in the 1960s.
 Freestyle refers to a less rigid style of snowboarding which focuses on doing tricks and jumps and being creative on your board.

 Jib or Jibbing - a freestyle term for jumping, sliding or popping.
 Basically doing fun, small tricks.
-Can be used as a verb, noun or adjective e.g ‘That run was so jibby!’
+It can be used as a verb, noun or adjective e.g. ‘That run was so jibby!’